The Complete Shopify Shipping Profile Audit Checklist

 - In Shopify Admin, go to Products and filter for products that use carrier-calculated shipping.

 - For each product (or variant), confirm a weight is entered under the “Shipping” section of the product detail page.
+Missing weight is the single most common and costly shipping configuration error.
+Our article on why missing product weight causes shipping losses explains the full financial impact.

 - If your carrier integration uses dimensions (length, width, height) for rate calculations, verify those are filled in as well.

-- For products with variants, check that each variant has its own correct weight — variant weights are set separately from the parent product.
+- For products with variants, check that each variant has its own correct weight.
+Variant weights are set separately from the parent product.

 - Weight is left at 0 across the entire catalog because it was skipped during initial product setup.